DevExpress-Examples/out-of-maintenance-friendly-url-sample/Readme.md

 ### 3. Fully change the default route format for BrowserHistoryMode.FriendlyUrl mode.
 To customize the default routing completely, create a custom RouteManager class ([CustomRouteManager.cs](./CS/FriendlyUrlSample.Web/CustomRouteManager.cs)/[CustomRouteManager.vb](./VB/FriendlyUrlSample.Web/CustomRouteManager.vb)) and register it in the overridden **WebApplication.CreateRouteManager** method ([WebApplication.cs](./CS/FriendlyUrlSample.Web/WebApplication.cs)/[WebApplication.vb](./VB/FriendlyUrlSample.Web/WebApplication.vb)).
+The code in this example performs the following route customizations:

 For ListView:
 *  /Contacts/ instead of /Contact_ListView/